-The re-development of Liberty Bank will help preserve affordability in the neighborhood by bringing 115 units of much-needed affordable housing.
-Rents for one bedrooms are anticipated to range between $504 and $1,008, depending on income.
+The redevelopment of the Liberty Bank Building helps preserve affordability in the neighborhood by bringing 115 units of much-needed affordable housing.
+For rent ranges, see this page for any newly available apartments, depending on income.

-The project partners intend to honor the legacy of Liberty Bank in design, but also by creating affordable space for local businesses and fostering community for residents in the neighborhood.
+The project partners honored the legacy of Liberty Bank not only in design, but also by creating affordable space for local businesses and fostering community for residents in the neighborhood.

-From construction, to design, to ongoing use and ownership of the building, the re-development of the Liberty Bank will set a standard for what community-led development can look like.
+From construction to design, to ongoing use and ownership of the building, the Liberty Bank Building sets a standard for what community-led development can look like.

 Homes affordable to everyday people